ricsirogi/Flashcards/README.md

 - [ ] Make the default side customizeable
 - [ ] When reshuffling, make it optional to exclude the know-deck
 - [ ] make it so reading the deck from the txt file is more versitile, so the user doesn't have to use the format of _one word one line_
+- [ ] make it so the card animates when know or not-know button is clicked: if know, then it goes away, if not know, it goes to the back of the deck
+- [ ] add a button to listen to the word
 - [x] make it so it saves players' progress
 - [x] make it so undo undoes even if I pressed an action button at the end of a deck (because normally it creates a new deck, and there's no logic to undo that rn)
 - [x] display for example the player is at 6/51